singer-io/getting-started/BEST_PRACTICES.md

     - pylint tap_outbrain -d missing-docstring -d logging-format-interpolation -d too-many-locals -d too-many-arguments
 ```

-Schema Discovery and Property Selection
+Stream Discovery and Property Selection
 ---------------------------------------

 For some data sources, it won't make sense to pull every stream and